Active Parenting 4th Edition

 Summary: (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to assess the effects of Active Parenting Today [now called Active Parenting 4th Edition] and Active Parenting of Teens on children’s and teens’ behavior as perceived by their parents.
+Participants that were young children were assigned to Active Parenting Today and participants that were teens were assigned to Active Parenting of Teens.
 Measures utilized include the About My Child questionnaire and the About My Teen questionnaire.
 Results indicate that both programs resulted in a significant change in parental perceptions of behavior, according to the questionnaire administered.
-Limitations include the lack of a control group, possible parental bias, and lack of follow-up.
+Limitations include the lack of a non-treatment control group, lack of age demographics for both groups, possible parental bias, and lack of follow-up.

 Fashimpar, G. A. (2001).
 Problems of parenting: Solutions of science.
 Journal of Family Social Work, 5(2), 67–80. https://doi.org/10.1300/J039v05n02_06